About our Project

 In this project we are:

-• Talking to young people who have had cancer or a brain tumour as a child or teenager about their views and experiences of being physically active, what challenges or difficulties they have had with being active, and what they think could help to make keeping active easier.
+• Talking to young people who have had a sarcoma as a child, teenager or young adult about their views and experiences of being physically active, what challenges or difficulties they have had with being active, and what they think could help to make keeping active easier.